emilypmendez/emilypmendez/README.md

 A developer and musician by passion, an engineer by profession and a lifetime student by independent research.

 I am always looking to contribute to projects with significant social impact.
-I am passionate about using Javascript and Animation Libraries to create awesome user experiences.
+I am passionate about using Javascript to create awesome user experiences.
 You can typically find me reading, listening to music, or exploring the internet!

  # My "Most Proud" Achievements (So Far...)
 - Grand Prize Winner at Blackstone IDEAS Competition